 Halal grocer My Outlets aims to establish Singapore as a global gateway for halal products, in the wake of its recent expansion into China.
-To realise this, CEO Malek Mattar, 55, is forging partnerships abroad, using technology and making sure all the staff pull in the same direction.
-He tells Wong Siew Ying that having a well-defined job scope, an open line of communication and fair incentives go a long way in motivating workers.
+To realize this, CEO Malek Mattar, 55, is forging partnerships abroad, using technology, and making sure all the staff pulls in the same direction.
+He tells Wong Siew Ying that having a well-defined job scope, an open line of communication, and fair incentives go a long way in motivating workers.

 Q What does your business do?

 Broadly, we are a service provider to firms, a halal value-chain platform, looking at how we can assist emerging SMEs in the halal food industry to expand and grow.
 We currently work extensively in Malaysia, which has a big and growing halal food industry.
 We also have a presence in Japan, advising Japanese food manufacturers interested in getting into the halal food sector.

 Apart from such services, My Outlets also operates all-halal supermarkets in Singapore (My Outlets Global Halal Hub) and in Dongguan, China (EFH MyOutlets), which was opened recently.